piyushsayare8/figma-to-multicode-generator/README.md

 # Figma to Multicode Generator ✨

-A sophisticated Computer Vision + CNN + template-based system that converts UI screenshots into multiple code outputs with an enhanced, modern user experience.
+A sophisticated AI-powered system that converts UI screenshots into multiple code formats using Computer Vision (OpenCV) and a trained CNN model (TensorFlow/Keras).

 ## 🚀 Features